 Keep your software up to date and run antivirus checks to protect against downloads and malicious code.
 Avoiding Flash and Java helps too, as they are commonly exploited by malvertisers.

 Cybercriminals mostly target Windows users, because the huge user base gives them the best return on investment.
 But Macs are just as vulnerable to malvertising attacks. — MalwareBytes

 Installing an ad blocker plugin prevents the ad loading in the first place.
 These take away the annoyance of ads and help you avoid falling victim to a malicious attack hidden in an ad.

 At the same time, you will enjoy cleaner Web browsing, and you won’t have to worry about distracting ads flashing at you while you read.

 Your pages will also load faster.
 The ads often run a lot of code on top of the website code your computer needs to read and load.
 The images or video, for instance, can make a difference to data usage.
 So, the less you have to load, the faster you’ll get to the content you wanted.
 This can also help to preserve the battery life of your mobile devices!

 There are some other considerations, though.
 For one, not all adblocker plugins can be trusted.
 Some will mine your data and sell it to advertisers, which is exactly what you don’t want to happen.

 Also, some websites won’t load correctly without the ad code.
 You can turn off ads on a site-by-site basis.
 After all, some free sites that you frequent might rely on ad revenue, so there may be sites you trust that you want to support by turning off your ad blocker just for those sites.

-Always think before you click.
-Updating browsers and plugins and installing ad blockers can also help.
+With Firefox or Ad Blocking in Google Chrome, always think before you click.
+Updating Firefox or Chrome browsers and plugins and installing ad blockers can also help.

 For the peace of mind that comes with ad blocking and keeping your computer security current, give us a call at 888-596-3998.
 We can help set you up to enjoy a safer online experience.